Probing the Quantum Nature of Gravity through Classical Diffusion: Classical gravity makes quantum systems' motion diffuse

 Similarly to the above mentioned proposals, our working hypotheses are: \begin{enumerate} \item Matter is quantum. \item Gravity is classical. \item Gravity is local. \item Classical systems follow Newton's laws. \end{enumerate}

-The first two assumptions should be self-evident.
-In particular, the second implies that the gravitational potential has a well-defined value at each point in space and, therefore, cannot be in a superposition.
-The third assumption states that gravity acts locally on individual systems.
-In the following, we consider the Newtonian limit, where gravity is instantaneous and thus nonlocal.
-However, it will be clear that this nonlocal approximation does not affect our argument.
-Note that assumptions 2 and 3 define a LOCC; specifically, we will use the fact that, in such a scenario, superluminal signaling is forbidden, and entanglement cannot be generated.
+The first assumption should be straightforward.
+The second one implies that the gravitational potential has a well-defined value at each point in space and, therefore, cannot be in a superposition; as such, when it interacts with matter in classical state, the state remains classical.
+The third assumption about locality is meant in the sense of no faster-than-light signaling between far-away parties.
+In the following, we consider the Newtonian limit, where gravity is actually instantaneous and thus nonlocal.
+This is not in contradiction with the no-signaling condition we are imposing.
+The non-locality in the Newtonian potential is only an artifact of the non-relativistic approximation and, as it will be clear from the following argument, it will play no role.
+The no-signaling condition we are referring to, is the possibility for two parties to communicate at a distance exploiting quantum non-locality; this is what is excluded.
 Assumption 4 states that when matter is in a state that, for all practical purposes, is classical, the gravitational force follows Newton's law (or Einstein’s equations in the relativistic case), up to small fluctuations.
 In other words, within experimental error, gravity behaves classically in the appropriate limit.

 We now follow the spirit of Feynman's thought experiment at Chapel Hill, and take it to its natural conclusions under the above assumptions.